Mani4D46/blueberry-editor/README.md

 > This is a remake of strawberry editor which was a successful project of mine.

 # Todo
+- [x] Get the keyboard inputs working for posix
-- [ ] Complete the keyboard inputs.
+- [ ] Get the keyboard inputs working for windows
 - [ ] Get the UI working without flickering.
 - [ ] Get tabs and menus working.
 - [ ] Get the keybindings working.